kfrey-idm/emodpy-workflow/docs/tutorials/run_calibration.md

 ## Calibration output

 The above calibration command will put information related to calibration status and simulation scoring into the
-directory: calibration/BaselineCalibration .
+directory: `calibration/BaselineCalibration` (calibration name).
 The highest-numbered directory of iteration information (like iter1 in our example) contains pdf plots of information relevant to the progress of calibration and can provide information to aid in determining if the current set of hyperparameters being modified are sufficient.